 Where to Stay in Creekside

-Nita Lake Lodge is Whistler’s only lakeside hotel and it’s a stunner.
+Nita Lake Lodge Resort & Spa is Whistler’s only lakeside hotel and it’s a stunner.
 You could opt for a room with a lake view or go for one of the mountains on the other side – what a choice.
 For the summer months, they have complimentary lake toys (paddleboards, canoes and kayaks), Valley Trail bikes and tennis racquets available for guests.
+It’s good to note they operate a free hotel shuttle that goes to and from Whistler Village.

-They also have some yummy dining options on site.
-If you don’t opt for the bed and breakfast package, you can order a la carte at Aura (currently only open for breakfast), or for a more casual option Fix Cafe is a great place to grab a house-baked treat or sandwich (get it to go for a lakeside picnic).
+They also have some yummy dining options on-site.
+If you don’t opt for the bed and breakfast package, you can order a la carte at The Den, or for a more casual option Fix Cafe is a great place to grab a house-baked treat or sandwich (get it to go for a lakeside picnic).

 The Cure Lounge & Patio has one of the best outdoor patios in Whistler, not to mention a delicious cocktail list and varied menu including salads and share plates as well as pasta and flatbreads.